Ventusltd/pv-arc-protection-circuit/Open-Hardware-Disclosure.md

 This arc protection circuit may thus serve a dual role:
 As a PV-specific SPD analog and as a selective disconnector, representing a new class of hybrid protection.

+13.2 Precedent from Battery Safety and the Escalation Toward 3000 VDC: Batteries Are Already Treated as Fire Hazards — PV Must Follow

+In the energy industry, lithium-ion battery systems — even at voltages below 60 VDC — are universally classified as fire-sensitive components.
+As such, they are required to include:
+	•	Per-cell voltage, current, and thermal protection
+	•	Fast-acting MOSFET-based battery management systems (BMS)
+	•	Embedded fault logic and internal disconnects
+	•	Certification under safety frameworks such as UL9540A and IEC 62619

+Despite their lower system voltages and integrated BMS, batteries are subject to stricter safety regulations than most PV systems.

+By contrast, photovoltaic strings:
+	•	Routinely operate at 600 to 1500 VDC,
+	•	Contain no module-level active fault protection,
+	•	Remain energised at all times under sunlight,
+	•	And rely on installer-dependent external disconnect methods.
+        •    Future PV systems already being studied up to 3kV systems

 ⸻

 14. Implementation Responsibility and System-Level Integration